All Authors A-Z

 Adrian Edmondson is well-known for his roles in The Young Ones, and Bottom, which he wrote with his long-term comedy partner, the late Rik Mayall.
 He recently starred in the BBC's adaptation of War and Peace and won Celebrity Masterchef in 2013.
 His first adult novel, The Gobbler, was published in 1996.
 He has three daughters with his wife - actress, screenwriter and comedian Jennifer Saunders - and lives in London

 Robert Edric was born in 1956.
-His novels include Winter Garden (James Tait Black Prize winner 1986), A New Ice Age (runner-up for the Guardian Fiction Prize 1986), The Book of the Heathen (winner of the WH Smith LIterary Award 2000), Peacetime (longlisted for the Booker Prize 2002), Gathering the Water (longlisted for the Booker Prize 2006) and In Zodiac Light (shortlisted for the Dublin Impac Prize 2010).
-His most recent novel is The Monster’s Lament.
-He lives in Yorkshire.
+His novels include Winter Garden (1985 James Tait Black Prize winner), A New Ice Age (1986 runner-up for the 1986 Guardian Fiction Prize), The Book of the Heathen (shortlisted for the 2001 WH Smith Literary Award), Peacetime (longlisted for the Booker Prize 2002), Gathering the Water (longlisted for the Booker Prize 2006) and In Zodiac Light, which was shortlisted for the Dublin Impac Prize 2010.
+He lives in Yorkshire

 Dan Edwardes is a co-founder and managing director of Parkour Generations.
 Since completing his postgraduate studies at Cambridge University, he has spent years training in parkour with the movement's French pioneers.
 Dan has written literature on the subject published worldwide, including the parkour entry for The Extreme Sports Encyclopaedia.
 Parkour Generations is a leading association of parkour practitioners including Forrest, Stephane Vigroux and Sebastien Goudot as well as the world-famous Yamakasi.
 Its members have appeared in films by Luc Besson and documentaries broadcast internationally.
 Parkour Generations teaches school workshops, has academies and is currently developing a global certification program for practitioners everywhere (www.parkourgenerations.com).